usrshare/snescityeditor/README.md

 # Disclaimer

-This program does not generate SRAM files from scratch.
-These must be obtained manually.
-The program won't probably cause your computer to melt, but there's no definitive evidence it can't.
+The program probably won't cause your computer to melt, but there's no definitive evidence it can't.
 Use it at your own risk.